Kras-Dev/HW17/README.md

 # Project with automated testing

 This project was created to study automated testing using popular tools such as JUnit, Mockito, WireMock and Selenium.
+To see how these tools are integrated and used in dozens of improvements.

 ## About the project